therooler/piqmc/README.md

 * High performance SA and PIQMC QA Cython code. (`src/qmc.pyx` and `src/sa.pyx`)
 * A python interface to call this code (`python_interface.py`)
 * A file with different spin models.
-We supports the 2D Edwards-Anderson model, and fully-connected models such as the Sherrington-Kirkpatrick model (`models.py`).
+We supports the 2D Edwards-Anderson model, and fully-connected models such as the Sherrington-Kirkpatrick model and the Wishart Planted Ensemble (`models.py`).
-* Scripts to run different experiments:
+* Scripts to run different experiments for either SA with (`run_SA_....py`) or PIQMC with (`run_PIQMC_....py`).
-1. (`run_SA_EA.py`)

 In order to call the Cython code, we need to install the package.
 First, install the packages in `environment.yml` and then run